StefaniaBibart/parking-app/README.md

 - It will automatically use any custom configurations defined in package.json
 - It doesn't require global Angular CLI installation

-The application will be available at `http://localhost:4200/` and will automatically reload if you change any of the source files.
+The application will be available at `http://localhost:4200/`.